 - Provides control over remote sessions.

-- Rules the termination of remote child processes and parent processes with SIGTERM and SIGKILL.
+- Rules the termination of remote child processes and parent processes on Unix systems using SIGTERM and SIGKILL signals.